TTM (Trailing Twelve Months) Explained: What It Is & How It Is Used

 For high-growth companies experiencing rapid changes, or even companies experiencing unexpected hypergrowth, looking at TTM offers a rolling view of performance to better understand and anticipate forecasts and trends moving forward.
 And for early or mid-stage companies, you can apply TTM to metrics as they relate to any type of forecasting and future planning.

-The Best TTM Metrics to Analyze
+The 5 Best Metrics to Analyze TTM

 For public companies, you’ll typically see analysis of TTM metrics like TTM revenue, TTM yield, and TTM price/earnings (P/E) ratio.
 All of these give valuable information about a company’s performance, value, and stock pricing to shareholders.
 But even if the business isn’t at the point of tracking things like yield or the P/E ratio, there are other cases where TTM figures are valuable both internally and for investors.
 Startups and early-stage businesses can take a TTM view of the following metrics to dive deeper into the “why” behind the numbers and fully illustrate the company’s financial narrative.

-ARR and MRR
+1. ARR and MRR

 Reviewing your annual recurring revenue (ARR) and monthly recurring revenue (MRR) on a TTM basis allows you to gain a deeper understanding of what your revenue looks like month after month.
-You can better anticipate recurring revenue predictability, identify the best times to reinvest in the company, and track product/market fit over time.
+You can better anticipate recurring revenue growth predictability, identify the best times to reinvest in the company, and track product/market fit over time.
 One plus of tracking TTM revenue is that you can identify inconsistencies, spikes, and lulls to flag for department leaders and create forecasts with more accuracy.

-Net Burn Rate
+2. Net Burn Rate

 Analyzing net burn rate on a TTM basis helps you see patterns in how quickly the business uses up money.
 Net burn rate is essential for your cash runway calculations, so looking at it through a TTM view, and ideally on a rolling basis, is a successful strategy for tracking net income and spend.
 The historical view that TTM provides also allows you to flag and then proactively address any unnecessary spend while identifying areas of opportunity where marketing and sales can prioritize revenue streams and optimize their operational efficiency.

-Net Revenue Retention
+3. Net Revenue Retention

 Taking a TTM view of net revenue retention (NRR) helps track the rate at which you’re retaining revenue to track and forecast growth.
 Since looking at NRR on a TTM basis allows you to check the latest data against historical data, you’ll get a more accurate view of the stability of the business.
 And you can alert the customer service team regarding any trends in NRR so they can dive deeper into customer satisfaction with the product and optimize retention opportunities.
 Engineers and product teams may also be curious around how timing product features may impact retention as well.

-Pipeline
+4. Pipeline

 Tracking the company’s sales pipeline metrics, like customer acquisition cost (CAC), CAC payback period, LTV/CAC ratio, average sales cycle, and weighted pipeline revenue helps you predict revenue and profitability more accurately in the future.
 Tracking pipeline metrics on a TTM basis also helps you address issues within the pipeline quickly and proactively with the sales team, who will further define their pipeline goals and collaborate with the marketing team on how to further pipeline initiatives.

-Free Cash Flow
+5. Free Cash Flow

 Keeping track of your free cash flow on a TTM basis helps you measure the company’s stability and value over time.
 Investors want to see these numbers on your cash flow statements to get a feel for the financial health of the business.
 Internally, this metric tells you whether or how much you can reinvest in the business to drive growth while maintaining value with your shareholders.
 While you may only report on this metric annually, a TTM view better supports strategic decision-making for stronger financial planning.